Re-Uses of Freezer Spacers

 Freezer spacers can be seen many times still on Star Trek Enterprise.
 They are often used as not-so-decorative walls without illumination.

 Thanks to Twitter user @stephen_duignan for some appearances in ENT.
 Some episode screen caps from TrekCore.
+The heavy duty rubber mat was identified by Fleet Workshop Forum.
 Product images from Polymer Solutions International and from Orbis shown in accordance with Fair Use exemption.